apache/apisix/docs/en/latest/discovery/consul_kv.md

         fail_timeout: 1           # default 1 ms
         weight: 1                 # default 1
         max_fails: 1              # default 1
+    dump:                         # if you need, when registered nodes updated can dump into file
+       path: "logs/consul_kv.dump"
+       expire: 2592000      # unit sec, here is 30 day
 ```

 And you can config it in short by default value: